 At the end of the day, you’ve got to make the best decision for the health of your business.

-Luckily, you’re not out of options.
-A great Mailchimp alternative exists that doesn’t have these problems in billing, and you’ll still keep an easy to use platform.
+Luckily, there are a few options available.
+A great Mailchimp alternative exists that doesn’t have these problems in billing, and you’ll still have access to an intuitive and revenue-driving platform.

-Omnisend is already an all-in-one marketing automation platform, empowering ecommerce marketers with email marketing at its very core, while adding new omnichannel features everyday.
-Our pricing scales based on your contacts, so it’s something you’re already familiar with.
+Omnisend has been an all-in-one marketing automation platform since day one.
+We empower small and medium-sized ecommerce businesses with email marketing at our very core.
+We’re also adding new omnichannel features every day.
+Our pricing scales are based on your contacts and sending requirements, so that’s something you’re already familiar with.

-Thousands of former Mailchimp customers have already made the switch, and are happy with what Omnisend has to offer.
-After all, thousands of 5-star reviews across Shopify, G2Crowd, and Capterra don’t lie.
+Thousands of former Mailchimp customers have already made the switch and are happy with what Omnisend has to offer.
+After all, thousands of 5-star reviews across Shopify, G2Crowd, and Capterra can’t be wrong!

-Here’s how Omnisend responds to each problem caused by Mailchimp’s pricing changes:
+Here’s how Omnisend responds to the problems caused by Mailchimp’s frequent pricing changes:

-If a customer is unsubscribed from your Omnisend account, we consider that this is a person you cannot contact under Omnisend TOU.
-Someone who doesn’t expressly opt in to contact from you will not be contacted as per our Anti-Spam Policy.
+If a customer is unsubscribed from your Omnisend account, we consider that this is a person you cannot contact.
+Someone who doesn’t expressly opt in to contact you will not be contacted as per our Anti-Spam Policy.